What Are Machine Identities? Security Risks & Management Guide

 An expired certificate disables a monitoring tool.
 Attackers move freely during the blind spot.
 What started as an availability problem becomes a security incident.

 This is not theoretical.
-Certificate-related outages affected 72% of organizations in the past year.
+Certificate-related outages affect most organizations every year.
 When certificates expire:

 The impact extends beyond immediate outages.
-Breach impacts include: 51% faced delays in application launches, 44% reported outages, and 43% experienced unauthorized access to sensitive systems or data.
+Organizations that have experienced certificate-related incidents report delays in application launches, service outages, and unauthorized access to sensitive systems.
 Certificate expiration is predictable.
 The cascading security consequences are not.

 API Key Sprawl Creates Lateral Movement Paths

-This is exactly how the Snowflake breach unfolded: stolen credentials enabled access across 165+ customer environments.
-Attackers didn't need to compromise each customer individually.
+This is exactly how the Snowflake breach unfolded: stolen credentials enabled access across 165-plus customer environments.
+Attackers did not need to compromise each customer individually.
 They rode trusted connections from one environment to another, using machine credentials that operated outside SSO/MFA controls.

 API key sprawl creates lateral movement paths because:

 For organizations managing third-party SaaS integration risk, the challenge is acute.
 OAuth tokens enable third-party applications to access internal data through inherited permissions.
-When that third party is breached, attackers inherit the same access-reading customer records, modifying configurations, or exfiltrating sensitive data.
+When that third party is breached, attackers inherit the same access: reading customer records, modifying configurations, or exfiltrating sensitive data.
+The toxic combinations of over-scoped tokens, orphaned integrations, and absent ownership make each OAuth grant a potential pivot point.

 Cloud Identities Accumulate Toxic Permissions